mancej/ecs-flapping-container-detector/docs/deployment_guide.md

 Deploying the Flapping Container Detector should be easy!

+Prerequisites:
+- awscli (`brew install awscli`)
+- Terraform (`brew install terraform`)

-You will need Terraform installed (`brew install terraform`) - All testing was done with Terraform 0.11.7
+You will need Terraform installed.
+All testing was done with Terraform 0.11.7

-You will need your AWS CLI configured with a profile. (`brew install aws-cli` | `aws configure --profile YOUR_PROFILE_NAME`)
+You will need your AWS CLI configured with a profile. (`aws configure --profile YOUR_PROFILE_NAME`)

 ### Step 1
 Go through your `config.tfvars` file and configure your Flapping container detector as you'd like.
 Most of the default